 Framework - Services

-This exercise uses message domain object to implement CRUD operations.
+In the previous chapter we implemented flight passenger s API for READ operations, This exercise uses message domain object to implement CRUD ( Create, Read, Update and Delete) operations.
 Message domain object structure is pretty simple.
-There is an id, which identifies a message, and several other fields that we can see in the JSON representation below:
+There is an id, which identifies a message, and several other fields that we can see in the JSON representation below.

 { "id":1,